szulqarnain/http-to-https/README.md

+# Guide

-# Download the .htaccess file and put this in your project root directory
+Download the .htaccess file and put this in your project root directory